Tag Archives: communications

 The German Agency for International Cooperation (GIZ)

-Outcomes: We worked with the report authors to craft new messages for the report; restructured and edited it; and then translated and designed it (view the full report here).
-We also produced an infographic (English and French versions) to help with the report’s later outreach both online and in workshops throughout Africa.
+• Designed the report and produced an infographic (English and French versions) to help with the report’s later outreach both online and in workshops throughout Africa.